 Convictions for any solicitation or prostitution crimes in Iowa can carry some substantial consequences, depending on the classification of the offense.
 Punishments can include:

 - Serious Misdemeanor — Under Iowa Code § 903.1(1)(b), up to one-year imprisonment and/or fine of at least $315, up to $1,875

 - Aggravated Misdemeanor — Under Iowa Code § 903.1(2), up to two years imprisonment and fine of at least $675, up to $6,250

 - Class “D” Felony — Under Iowa Code § 902.9, up to five years imprisonment and fine of at least $750, up to $7,500

 - Class “C” Felony — Under Iowa Code § 902.9, up to 10 years imprisonment and fine of at least $1,000, up to $10,000

-Whether you were caught in the midst of a sting operation by authorities or simple confusion about your intent led to you being arrested, it is important for you to understand that there are several defenses that can result in the charges against you being reduced or possibly even dismissed.
+Whether you were caught amid a sting operation by authorities or simple confusion about your intent led to you being arrested, you need to understand that several defenses can result in the charges against you being reduced or possibly even dismissed.

 Some of these defenses for solicitation and prostitution crimes may include, but are not limited to: